hilbix/pi-boot/README.md

+# BIG FAT WARNING

+THE CREATED IMAGE WILL DESTROY YOUR MICRO-SD-CARD!

+The combination of systemd and syslog writes an such enourmous amount of data to the SD-card, that, within days, the number of writes of the SD-Card are maxed out.

+YOU HAVE BEEN WARNED!

 # Experiment to create Raspberry PI 3 boot image

 There is `rpi23-gen-image.sh` to create a boot image for Raspberry PI.